IP Address Calculator 2026 | Subnet & CIDR Tool ★★★★☆

 What is CIDR notation and how is it used?

-CIDR (Classless Inter-Domain Routing) notation shows IP address followed by slash and network bits. /24 means 24 network bits, 8 host bits, 254 usable hosts. /16 means 65,534 usable hosts.
+CIDR (Classless Inter-Domain Routing) notation shows IP address followed by slash and network bits. /24 means 24 network bits, 8 host bits, 254 usable hosts.
+Our cidr calculator converts between CIDR and mask.

 How many usable hosts are in a /24 subnet?